 Libby’s pins of a nativity scene and of a mother and child.
 Originally worn by Libby on special occasions they became daily decorations for the hats she wore during chemotherapy.
 They remind me of Libby’s courage and the two things most important to Libby, family and Jesus.

 Carl’s Rolex Oyster Watch to remember his craftsmanship, love of teaching, and ironically his frugality.

-CatBus Plushy given to me my Jackie because it reminds me of the gentle film My Neighbor Totoro which has delighted my family.
+CatBus Plushy (not shown) given to me my Jackie because it reminds me of the gentle film My Neighbor Totoro which has delighted my family.
 I wanted a real CatBus, but no one can find one for me 🙂

 The following items weren’t used in the second half of 2019.
 I have put them aside, to see if they get pulled back out.

 Wool and Prince Blue Oxford Shirt Slim fit, crisp look while still having all the advantages of 100% wool.
 I haven’t really needed a light blue color shirt (e.g. I do casual or dressy, never business casual).

 Outlier Air Forged Oxford Shirt Fits me well, made from durable nylon weave so it dries quickly and doesn’t wrinkle when traveling while looking nicer than many “travel” shirts.
 Hasn’t been used because I live in wool tees or hoody when traveling.